 Ice Skating in Paris

 Christmas Concerts usually take place in the city’s many churches throughout the holiday season, but there are also a few big holiday concerts in concert halls.
-You can find most of the listings on the ticket sites like FNAC: https://www.fnacspectacles.com/ , ClassicTic: https://www.classictic.com/ , and Musique Sacrée de Notre Dame de Paris: https://www.musique-sacree-notredamedeparis.fr/.
+You can find most of the listings on the ticket sites like FNAC: https://www.fnacspectacles.com/ , ClassicTic: https://www.classictic.com/ , and Musique Sacrée de Notre Dame de Paris (currently at St-Sulpice): https://musique-sacree-notredamedeparis.fr/.
 If you’re planning on seeing the Eiffel Tower anyway, they’re hosting classical music concerts over the holidays in the Gustave Eiffel Lounge (first level) from €30/person.

-Midnight Mass in Paris
+Midnight Mass & Advent Services in Paris

 Most Catholic churches in Paris celebrate midnight mass on December 24th.
 Sadly, Notre-Dame Cathedral is still closed, but Paris has no shortage of alternatives including St-Sulpice (6th) and Basilica Sacre-Coeur (18th), both with services at 11pm and midnight mass; and St-Eustache (1st) at 10pm.
 Eglise St-Paul St-Louis (99 rue St Antoine, 4th) at the intersection of rue de Sévigné, is a beautiful church worth visiting.
 This 17th-century church was built when the Marais was the heart of aristocratic Paris, very much in the bright style of Versailles.
 Mass at 11pm.
 All will be filled completely and may be standing room only if you’re not there early.

 Christmas Activities Beyond Paris

-- Nov 23-Jan 5
+- Every Weekend from Nov 26-Mar 5

-- Nov 9-Jan 6
+- Nov 12-Jan 8

 Disneyland Paris celebrates Christmas each year with holiday decorations, a huge Christmas tree on Main Street, and a holiday parade for Disney’s Enchanted Christmas, as well as a New Year’s Eve party when the park is open past midnight.
 There are special shows on the different stages, Disney Christmas souvenirs (of course), and a Christmas Market at Disney Village (open free to the public, no park tickets required).
-Tickets from €56 for the Enchanted Christmas, and New Year’s Eve Party from €99 (or from €245 for the dinner and show).
+Tickets from €59 for the Enchanted Christmas.
 See some photos from previous years here: http://www.secretsofparis.com/heathers-secret-blog/disneyland-paris-for-the-holidays.html

-- Nov 22-Dec 30
+- Nov 25-Dec 24

 Strasbourg is the uncontested Capital of Christmas, a magical town where every street is hung with illuminated garlands, every façade covered in decorations, and every square hosting its own special Marché de Noël.
 It’s a bit of a hike from Paris on the TGV, doable in a day but so much more enjoyable (and affordable) if you stay a night or two to enjoy all the activities, sights and tastes of Alsace.
 For more info read Heather’s “Daytrip to Strasbourg Christmas Market”